bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Today I&apos;'m going to do a demo of what we would like you to do for the final project.
+Today I&apos;m going to do a demo of what we would like you to do for the final project.
 This demo, though, is just a guideline.
-What we really want you to do is create a topic and content that&apos;'s important to you or interesting to you, or maybe something that you have to do for another class.
-I don&apos;'t mind double dipping.
+What we really want you to do is create a topic and content that&apos;s important to you or interesting to you, or maybe something that you have to do for another class.
+I don&apos;t mind double dipping.
 This final project is really about you having that chance to do something unique.
-While I say that, there are some requirements that we&apos;'re going to have just to help you do some grading.
+While I say that, there are some requirements that we&apos;re going to have just to help you do some grading.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->